The book is an insightful journey into the contemporary understanding of the human brain and how scientists are trying to replicate it.

-- The Neocortex is responsible for hierarchical patterns of information and hierarchical thinking (some scientists call it “new brain” as oppose to reptilian “old brain” which is more tuned towards short-term things like getting food, avoid becoming someone’s food and sex).
+- The Neocortex is responsible for hierarchical patterns of information and hierarchical thinking (some scientists call it “new brain” as opposed to reptilian “old brain” which is more tuned towards short-term things like getting food, avoid becoming someone’s food and sex).

 - Humans have a really large forehead (and large neocortex) compared to other mammals.
 It has roughly 300 million pattern recognizers.

 - A human master in a particular field knows about 100, 000 chunks of knowledge.